nextcloud/documentation/admin_manual/configuration_files/files_locking_transactional.rst

        'host' => 'localhost',
        'port' => 6379,
        'timeout' => 0.0,
+       'password' => '', // Optional, if not defined no password will be used.
         ),

+.. note:: For enhanced security it is recommended to configure Redis to require a password.
+See http://redis.io/topics/security for more information.

 If you want to connect to Redis configured to listen on an unix socket (which is recommended if Redis is running on the same system as ownCloud) use this example